coldbox-modules/stachebox/readme.md

 [![Build Status](https://travis-ci.org/coldbox-modules/stachebox.svg?branch=development)](https://travis-ci.org/coldbox-modules/stachebox)

-# Welcome to the stachebox Module
+# StacheBox - The Log and Bug Management Platform for the Coldbox Framework

 This module provides a common interface for sending stachebox logs to elasticsearch.
 The module may be used with either a direct connection to an Elasticsearch server or may be installed as a client-ony module, which connects to a separate instance running this module as a microservice.